Huaihua: Government

-The current CPC Party Secretary of Huaihua is Peng Guofu and the current Mayor is Lei Shaoye.
+The current CPC Party Secretary of Huaihua is Peng Guofu and the current mayor is Lei Shaoye.

 Transportation

 Huaihua is located at a major railway node and its economy has historically benefited from the concentration of railways meeting in the city.
 Five major railways, the Shanghai–Kunming railway, the Shanghai–Kunming high-speed railway, the Jiaozuo–Liuzhou railway, the Chongqing–Huaihua railway, and the Zhangjiajie–Huaihua high-speed railway intersect in the city.
 Through these railways Huaihua has connections to almost all major Chinese cities.
 Passenger trains are served by the Huaihua railway station.
 Huaihua South railway station meanwhile is served by high-speed trains.

 A rail freight handling station, Huaihua West, was opened on 31 January 2021.

 Huaihua is on the route of G65 Baotou-Maoming Expressway, which connects it with Chongqing to the northwest.
 It is also on the route of G60 Shanghai–Kunming Expressway, which connects it with Guiyang to the west, and Changsha to the east.
 Other roads that run through the city include China National Highway 209 and China National Highway 320.

-By air, Huaihua is served by Huaihua Zhijiang Airport, located some 31 kilometers from the city proper in the Zhijiang Dong Autonomous County.
+By air, Huaihua is served by Huaihua Zhijiang Airport, located some 31 kilometers from the city proper in the Zhijiang Dong Autonomous County.By 2025, Huaihua Zhijiang Airport is expected to handle a passenger throughput of 1.1 million.